Teens can work out for free all summer at Planet Fitness - NewsBreak

 The company says the program, which runs from May 16 to Aug.
 31, is part of their High School Summer Pass Initiative and aims at improving teens’ mental and physical health.

-The program was formally known as the Teen Summer Challenge, which launched in 2019 and saw more than 900,000 teens sign up and complete more than 5.5 million workouts over a three-and-a-half-month period, according to the company.Ulta Beauty apologizes for Kate Spade email with insensitive subject line
+The program was formally known as the Teen Summer Challenge, which launched in 2019 and saw more than 900,000 teens sign up and complete more than 5.5 million workouts over a three-and-a-half-month period, according to the company.Late-night shooting in Pittston, at least one injured

 High schoolers can visit the website to pre-register and get a reminder to formally sign up when the program kicks off on May 16.